bjortech/tb/README.md

 that will function as joint_state_publisher- but it will also respond to actuator commands (never figured how to do this without the GUI on JSP).

 # TB_CMD:
+This is a setpoint publisher (and actuator commands - an unfinished node).
+To get the setpoints I have utilized two approaches.
+1) Simulation of cmd_vel from move_base.
+2) Use of "make_plan"-service rather than using move_base action.
+The planned path needs to be elevated and interpolated.

+# TB_PATHMAKE:
+Nodes for interpolation, elevation and smoothing of paths created by move_base.